 Normal dosage is about 1/4 to 1 tsp per day.
 I give 1/4 tsp per pup .
 I now mix the seaweed blend in with a few other natural food supplements that aid in repelling parasties or all kinds.

-Being a little OCD, I prefer to use a blend of seaweed that contains 4 different types of varieties.
+Being a little OCD, I prefer to use a blend of seaweed that contains 4 varieties.
 Why not expand your kelp supplements to include a few more varieties?